This is a guide to upgrading from

 The document is displayed with your Data Explorer visualization added as a new notebook section or dashboard tile.

-After you upgrade a dashboard, review in the
+After you upgrade a dashboard, review it in the

 What to look for:

-In Dashboards Classic, Dynamic filters allow you to filter your data across dashboard tiles based on entities, tags, or custom metric dimensions.
-You can add multiple dynamic filters, for example, to filter infrastructure metrics by operating system, to a dashboard and only apply them once a filter value is entered.
+Dashboards Classic, Dynamic filters allow you to filter your data across dashboard tiles based on entities, tags, or custom metric dimensions.
+You can add multiple dynamic filters to a dashboard—for example, to filter infrastructure metrics by operating system—and only apply them once a filter value is entered.
 However, how these filters are applied to tiles is fully pre-determined by Dynatrace.

-Basic filters, for example, when you filter a service metric by a service name or tag, such a dynamic filter can be easily recreated as a variable.
+Basic filters (for example, when you filter a service metric by a service name or tag) can be recreated as a variable.

-Within Dashboards Classic, you could use management zones to filter individual tiles or dashboards.
-Because management zones no longer exists in the latest Dynatrace, however, there is no automatic upgrade available.
+Dashboards Classic, you could use management zones to filter individual tiles or dashboards.
+Management zones no longer exist in the latest Dynatrace, however, so there is no automatic upgrade available.

 With